-Recurrence rate at first follow-up cystoscopy after TURBT is a marker for the quality of TURBT.
-An analysis of 2,410 patients from seven EORTC phase III trials demonstrated significant variability across institutions, with tumour detection at first follow-up cystoscopy varying between 3% and 46%.
-15
+Recurrence rate at first followup cystoscopy after TURBT is a marker for the quality of TURBT.
+An analysis of 2410 patients from seven EORTC phase 3 trials demonstrated significant variability across institutions, with tumour detection at first followup cystoscopy varying between 3% and 46%.15

 Research has also demonstrated that patients are not being considered for radical cystectomy in a timely fashion following failure of intravesical therapy.
-In a report from the Canadian Bladder Cancer Network, approximately 50% of 306 patients with cT1G3 disease had non-organ confined disease at cystectomy and 26% were pN+.
+In a report from the Canadian Bladder Cancer Network, approximately 50% of 306 patients with cT1G3 disease had non-organ-confined disease at cystectomy and 26% were pN+.

 Other Canadian research has suggested that there are unacceptably high rates of inappropriate surgery.
-In a population-based study using billing records of all partial and radical cystectomies performed for bladder cancer in Quebec from 1983 until 2005, a total of 714 patients were identified as having undergone partial cystectomy.
-More than 25% of patients with invasive bladder cancer received partial cystectomy rather than radical cystectomy, the majority (65%) of whom were treated in non-academic institutions; 13% of patients undergoing partial cystectomy required ureteral reimplantation, and only 23% received pelvic lymphadenectomy.
-An Ontario-based study of 2,802 patients also reported substantial variability in the proportion of patients receiving lymphadenectomy, with 30% overall not receiving any lymph node dissection.
-Continent diversions are underutilized.
-Even at academic centres, the Canadian Bladder Cancer Network reported that only 20% of patients treated with radical cystectomy from 1998-2008 received a continent diversion.
+In a population-based study using billing records of all partial and radical cystectomies performed for bladder cancer in Quebec from 1983-2005, a total of 714 patients were identified as having undergone partial cystectomy.
+16 More than 25% of patients with invasive bladder cancer received partial cystectomy rather than radical cystectomy, the majority (65%) of whom were treated in non-academic institutions; 13% of patients undergoing partial cystectomy required ureteral reimplantation, and only 23% received pelvic lymphadenectomy.
+An Ontario-based study of 2802 patients also reported substantial variability in the proportion of patients receiving lymphadenectomy, with 30% overall not receiving any lymph node dissection.17 Continent diversions are underused.
+Even at academic centres, the Canadian Bladder Cancer Network reported that only 20% of patients treated with radical cystectomy from 1998-2008 received a continent diversion.18

 Suboptimal surgery for patients with bladder cancer in Canada almost certainly has an impact on the overall survival rates of these patients.
 Five-year survival rates for Ontario (1994-2008) and Quebec (2000-2009) have been estimated at 36% and 45%, respectively.
-Furthermore, data from more than 8,000 patients who died from bladder cancer in Ontario show that the majority (61%) of these individuals never received definitive therapy to the bladder.
-21
+Furthermore, data from more than 8000 patients who died from bladder cancer in Ontario show that the majority (61%) of these individuals never received definitive therapy to the bladder.

-Analysis of mortality rates after radical cystectomy in Quebec showed wide variability in 90-day mortality rates across centres, ranging from 2.6% to 18.5%.
-20 In this analysis, mortality rates were higher among hospitals that performed fewer cystectomies.
-Researchers examining data from Ontario have also observed higher mortality rates among hospitals and surgeons with lower surgical volumes compared to those with higher volumes.
-22 Further elucidation of surgeon details reveals that mortality rates are significantly lower among patients treated by surgeons whose focus is bladder cancer compared to those who are not bladder-cancer focused (adjusted HR for overall survival 0.68, 95% CI 0.55 to 0.85; for bladder-cancer specific survival 0.63, 95% CI 0.41 to 0.96).
-23
+Analysis of mortality rates after radical cystectomy in Quebec showed wide variability in 90-day mortality rates across centres, ranging from 2.6% to 18.5%.20 In this analysis, mortality rates were higher among hospitals that performed fewer cystectomies.
+Researchers examining data from Ontario have also observed higher mortality rates among hospitals and surgeons with lower surgical volumes compared to those with higher volumes.22 Further elucidation of surgeon details reveals that mortality rates are significantly lower among patients treated by surgeons whose focus is bladder cancer compared to those who are not bladder-cancer focused (adjusted HR for overall survival 0.68; 95% CI 0.55-0.85; for bladder-cancer specific survival 0.63; 95% CI 0.41-0.96).23

 Another key area in which bladder cancer patients may be undertreated is in the proportion of patients with MIBC who receive either neoadjuvant chemotherapy, for which there is Level 1 evidence, or adjuvant chemotherapy.
-In an Ontario study of 2,044 patients with MIBC who underwent radical cystectomy24, the proportion receiving adjuvant chemotherapy did increase over time (16% from 1994-1998, 18% from 1999-2003 and 22% from 2004 to 2008), but also remained underutilized up to that time.
-More recently, however, a single-centre, retrospective study of patients treated at the Alberta Urology Institute showed much higher usage of neoadjuvant chemotherapy for MIBC (57%).25 Additionally, a survey of Canadian academic urologists and medical oncologists conducted between 2009 and 2011 revealed that neoadjuvant chemotherapy was considered the standard of care for MIBC by 96% of medical oncologists and 88% of urologists.26 ii.
-Perspectives on urology training
+In an Ontario study of 2044 patients with MIBC who underwent radical cystectomy,24 the proportion receiving adjuvant chemotherapy did increase over time (16% from 1994-1998, 18% from 1999-2003, and 22% from 2004-2008), but also remained underused up to that time.
+More recently, however, a single-centre, retrospective study of patients treated at the Alberta Urology Institute showed much higher usage of neoadjuvant chemotherapy for MIBC (57%).25 Neoadjuvant chemotherapy was considered the standard of care for MIBC by 96% of medical oncologists and 88% of urologists.26

+A. Perspectives on urology training